 Consider if workers observe applicable radiation protection requirements and are knowledgeable of instructions provided by the licensee (e.g., Part 19 instructions and information relayed during pre-job briefs).

+Consider if radiation workers and radiation protection technicians are implementing prescribed ALARA practices during work activities; focus on work activities that present the greatest radiological risk to workers.

 Consider if workers are aware of their EAD dose and dose rate set points, and allowable stay times or permissible dose for radiologically significant work under each RWP.